-The application was acceptable as submitted and no further assistance was required.

-The application was approved without delay.
+- The application was acceptable as submitted and no further assistance was required. - > The application was approved without delay. - The applicant/agent was advised of minor changes required to the application and these were agreed.

 Stephen Baughen Head of Planning

 Tunbridge Wells Borough Council